-- Analyze and critically evaluate primary and secondary sources. - Communicate effectively both orally and in writing. - Articulate the influence of gender, class, and race on historical developments in U.S. society over the course of the twentieth century.
+- Analyze and critically evaluate primary and secondary sources. - Communicate effectively both orally and in writing. - Articulate the influence of gender, class, and race on historical developments in U.S. society over the course of the nineteenth century. - Evaluate the significance of slavery, industrialization, and territorial expansion in shaping the United States in the nineteenth century.

-- Identify and assess the causes and consequences of major economic, social, political, and cultural developments in the United States during the twentieth century. - Evaluate the causes and significance of the rise of the United States as a global power over the course of the twentieth century.
+Identify and assess the causes and consequences of major political, economic, social, and cultural developments in the United States during the nineteenth century.